Unboxed-Software/solana-course/content/reinitialization-attacks.md

+---
-# Reinitialization Attacks
+title: Reinitialization Attacks

-# Lesson Objectives

-*By the end of this lesson, you will be able to:*
+objectives:
 - Explain security risks associated with a reinitialization vulnerability
 - Use long-form Rust check if an account has already been initialized
 - Using Anchor’s `init` constraint to initialize accounts, which automatically sets an account discriminator that is checked to prevent the reinitialization of an account
+---

 # TL;DR